 In those years German bankers, once notorious for their conservatism, learned to love the high life of Wall Street.
 The embodiment of that Zeitgeist was Josef Ackermann, a flamboyant Swiss banker who was CEO of Deutsche from 2002 to 2012.
 Mr. Ackermann became infamous for promising that the bank would make a 25-percent return on investment, an outrageous boast.
 In another act of hubris in 2004, he flashed a victory sign at the start of Germany’s biggest-ever corporate trial (he was acquitted two years later).

-Deutsche’s excesses and foreign adventures continued even after the 2008 financial crisis and into the reign of Anshu Jain.
-It is only recently that these sins have come back to haunt it.
-Deutsche has agreed to pay nearly €15 billion in fines and settlements for legal wrongdoing in just the past five years.
+Deutsche’s excesses and foreign adventures continued even after the 2008 financial crisis and into the reign of Anshu Jain, but its sins would soon come back to haunt it.
+Deutsche has agreed to pay nearly €15 billion in fines and settlements for legal wrongdoing since 2012.
 Its punishments included a $2.5-billion fine for manipulating the interbank interest rate called LIBOR and another $7.2 billion for hawking dubious mortgage-backed securities in the American housing market.
 The bank was repeatedly criticized for not cooperating with authorities.
 Amazingly, Deutsche’s traders in London and Moscow still kept up a Russian money-laundering scheme well into 2014.
 All this ultimately cost Mr. Jain his job.

 Christopher Cermak is an editor with Handelsblatt Global in Berlin, covering primarily finance and economics.
 To contact the author: email@example.com